GDQuest/website/content/docs/guidelines/best-practices/tutorial-outline/index.md

 ## What's an outline

-The outline of an article or tutorial is a rough plan that conveys the document's main points and structure.
+An article or tutorial outline is a rough plan that conveys the document's main points and structure.

-It's a preliminary step professional writers and teachers use to quickly iterate on a lesson or a course's content.
+It's a preliminary step professional writers and teachers use to iterate on a lesson or a course's content quickly.

 We use them for individual lessons, videos, but also to plan series and entire projects.

 Professionals follow a process similar to outlining in many fields:

-- Programmers and designers first prototype software and games.
+- Programmers and designers prototype software and games.
 - 3D artists first block in 3D models and animations.
 - Entrepreneurs plan projects before executing them.